Postbaccalaureate Licensure in Special Education, 5-12

 *May be waived with documented, state-approved sheltered English immersion (SEI) endorsement.

 This course examines and unpacks contemporary issues in the field of education and provides prospective teachers with a beginning foundation for understanding the teaching profession and the U.S. education system, including policy and governance.
 The historical, legal, ethical, and pedagogical foundations for social justice education and democratic education will be explored, as well as the education reform context and emerging policies.
 The course will include an examination of professional ethics and standards.

 Required field experience.

 This course explores supportive, preventative, and proactive approaches to addressing the social and academic behaviors of students with disabilities and other diverse populations.
 Strategies for developing a positive classroom climate to support social and emotional development, including trauma and anxiety, will be central to the learning of the course.
-A variety of approaches, including the connection between communication & behavior, identifying contributing factors to challenging behavior, functional behavioral assessment (FBA), and behavior support plans, will be explored.
+A variety of approaches, including the connection between communication & behavior, identifying contributing factors to challenging behavior, FBA, and behavior support plans will be explored.

 Field experience requirement.

 This course is taken concurrently with a graduate practicum or internship.
 This capstone seminar will focus on social justice education, professional culture, family & community engagement, collaboration, and curriculum and planning for educational contexts.
 Students will reflect on experiences in the practica/internship site and current issues and best practice in education, including trauma and social emotional learning.